scu-heplab/seg-any-sm-jet/README.md

 After the test is completed, you can use `plot.py` to visualize the relevant test results.

 ## Inference
 We have not developed a dedicated script for inference.
-However, a Jupyter Notebook is provided that demonstrates the process and can be used as a reference.
+However, a Jupyter Notebook (`analysis.ipynb`) is provided that demonstrates the process and can be used as a reference.